 Step 2: Apply olive oil

-- Next, put your natural hair into a loose bun to make it easier for you to work with.
+Apply a moderate amount of olive oil to your clean natural hair and massage it in.
+Next, put your natural hair into a loose bun to make it easier to work with.

-Well done, girl!
+Well done!
 Your passion twists turned out beautifully.